31 July 2012

 And always have a place for your keys, sunglasses and mail - things that need a landing spot and can be found again when you need them.
-A mirror and lighting are also helpful - after all, you want to reflect your new mudroom and look perfectly organized and at peace before heading out, right?
+A mirror and good lighting are also helpful.

 Hope this helps get your entryway in order.

 19 July 2012

 I'm crushing on LDa Architecture & Interiors right now - they have a dynamite portfolio of work on their Houzz page.
 These pictures have made my room of the week, not only because they are my favourite black and white, but also because they bring a modern touch to a slightly formal home.
 The attention to details like molding, cabinetry, flooring and doors make these spaces stand out.
 Don't you just love the black framed glass doors on the dining room?

 Ready for some more creative ideas for sprucing up your home through repurposing?
 Have at it!

 |repurposed rake key rack from The Selby|